By Tanuj Kalia

 Too many cooks spoil the broth and too many books spoil the competitive exam.

 You can subscribe to CLATapult’s postal courses here.
 We’ve made them after a lot of research and am sure you’ll love them.
+You’ll also fall for the crash course for clat as it will give you proper guidance.

 That’s it from me.